Tomáš Rosa, Ph.D., OK1SFU

 overview of wormhole (or relay) attacks by looking at this phenomenon from

 cryptographic countermeasures, NFC, etc. The experimental part is based on

 using libNFC library.

 Santa’s Crypto Get-Together in Prague, December 2nd – 3rd,

 2010 (slides, abstract).
-Invited lecture for the international cryptography
+Invited lecture for the international

-payment cards security.
+academic research of payment cards security.

 - EMV Cards Trivium – A Fast Way to